Elvric/ClassNotes/Winter2019/COMP535.md

 ### Distance vector protocol (RIP: routing information protocol)
 Routes are advertised as vector of distance and direction.
 Each router keeps on sharing its complete routing table with other routers.
+It cannot handle subnets.

 ### Link State protocol (OSPF, ISIS)
 - State of link (interfaces) are at the core of the operations.